Have you ever made pita bread? It’s a great example of the Endless Quest for Success that baking can sometimes be.

 Most of the time they just kind of lie there and become golden, like this.
 Which is fine; they make a lovely, soft, wrap-type bread, perfect for wrapping around sandwich fillings, mopping up spaghetti sauce (I know, I'm mixing cultures here), or cutting into wedges and using as bread dippers.

 Read, review, and rate (please!) our recipe for Golden Pita Bread.

 Buy vs. Bake

 Bake at home: Pita bread, 4¢/ounce

 Update: See comment from Cathie (Sept.
-12) below.
-Her method worked just fine for me, except I baked the pitas 5 minutes, because they didn't fully pop until 3 minutes.
+12, 2008) below.
+Her method of baking directly on the oven rack worked just fine for me, except I baked the pitas 5 minutes, because they didn't fully pop until 3 minutes.
 I used my favorite pizza crust recipe, as it's so easy to roll out.
 Here's a picture of the finished pitas; they've deflated a bit, but are still popped—yeah!